headshot 2023 davidson.jpg

 Visit MISS LOU — an art initiative by Annie.
 Reimagining the feminine to inspire intuitive power in present and future generations.

-Broderick attended The Taft School in Watertown, CT, during her high school years, where she developed her skills in painting, drawing, and sculpture.
-In 2001, she received The Mark Potter Award in Art at commencement.
-She then studied fine art with a focus on painting as a student at Davidson College, earning a B.A. in Studio Art in 2005.
-In the fall semester of her junior year, Broderick studied art abroad in Paris, where she fell in love with figure painting, crafted her own oil paint, and was a copyist at The Louvre.
-Broderick received the Douglas Houchens Studio Art Award at Davidson in Spring 2004.
+Broderick attended The Taft School in Watertown, Connecticut, during her high school years, where she developed her skills in painting, drawing, and sculpture.
+In 2001, she received The Mark Potter Award in Art.
+She then studied fine art with a focus on painting as a student at Davidson College in Davidson, North Carolina, earning a B.A. in Studio Art in 2005.
+Broderick received the Douglas Houchens Studio Art Award in Spring 2004.
+During her junior year, Broderick studied art abroad in Paris, France, where she was a copyist at the Louvre Museum.
+After graduating from Davidson, Broderick moved to Washington, D.C., and pursued her M.A. in Community Counseling from George Washington University in 2009.